BYO Bag TriCities

 All you want to know about plastic bags in Washington State.

-As part of Washington’s ongoing efforts towards ‘zero plastic waste’ in 2025, starting January 1, 2021, a carry-home thick plastic bag or paper bag in any store in Washington state will cost 8 cents.
+As part of Washington’s ongoing efforts towards ‘zero plastic waste’ by 2025, starting October 1, 2021, stores will discontinue providing single use plastic bags and a carry-home thick plastic bag or paper bag in any store in Washington state will cost 8 cents.
 In 2026, the fee will go up to 12 cents.

 • Why are disposable plastic grocery bags being eliminated?